openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_MxNet.md

 ## Custom Layer Definition

-Internally, when you run the Model Optimizer, it loads the model, goes through the topology, and tries to find each layer type in a list of known layers.
-Custom layers are layers that are not included in the list of known layers.
-If your topology contains any layers that are not in this list of known layers, the Model Optimizer classifies them as custom.
+Internally, when you run Model Optimizer, it loads the model, goes through the topology, and tries to find each layer type in a list of known layers.
+Custom layers are layers that are not included in the list.
+If your topology contains such kind of layers, Model Optimizer classifies them as custom.

 ## Supported MXNet Layers
 For the list of supported standard layers, refer to the [Supported Framework Layers](../Supported_Frameworks_Layers.md) page.